jhelsby/jlox-notes/sections/8_resolving-and-binding.md

 When `showA()` tries to print `a`, it climbs environments until it finds `a` in the global scope, so prints `global`.

-But when we call it for the second timee, the environments have changed:
+But when we call it for the second time, the environments have changed:

 | Environment | Binding              |
 |------------|----------------------|